LDanielMedinaC/eduapp-backend/README.md

 You will also need to set up the service account details for Firebase authentication.
 Make sure you include the `service-account.json` file under the `server/config/` directory.
 You can get this file from the Firebase project.

 ## Testing
 Make sure you include all the necessary tests for your feature.
-Once your implementation is ready, verify all tests pass with `npm run test`.
+Once your implementation is ready, verify all tests pass with `npm test`.

 This will automatically drop the DB, seed anew and start the server but you will need to have mongo running either locally or remotely.